-If a car is over four years old it will be necessary to have the vehicle undertake a road safety test, generally known as an ITV in Spain (similar to an MOT in the UK).
-This must be undertaken every two years until the car is ten years old when it is then compulsory to take the Spanish ITV every year.
+If a car is over four years old it will be necessary to have the vehicle undertake a road safety test.
+This is known as an ITV in Spain.
+(Similar to an MOT in the UK).
+The car must undergo an ITV test in Spain every two years until the car is ten years old.
+After that it is then compulsory to take the Spanish ITV every year.

-The vehicle must be taken to a ITV (Inspeccion Technica de Vehiculos) testing station, where a series of checks will be made to ensure the car meets the safety standards required to use the roads in Spain.
+You take the vehicle to an ITV (Inspeccion Technica de Vehiculos) testing station.
+There the officials carry out a series of checks to ensure the car meets the safety standards required to use the roads in Spain.
 Many garages will, for a fee, check your vehicle over prior to testing and even take it to the testing station for you.

-Once the ITV is passed you will be issued with a certificate, the original of which must be kept in your vehicle in case the police stop you and wish to inspect it.
+If the vehicle passes the ITV you receive a certificate.
+The original of which must be kept in your vehicle in case the police stop you and wish to inspect it.

-Failures under the test will be listed on a separate sheet and you will be allowed 15 days in which to get the faults repaired and have a re-test at the ITV test centre.
+Failures under the test are listed on a separate sheet.
+You have fifteen days to repair teh faults and have a re-test at the ITV test centre.

-You will also be issued with a sticker which should be displayed in the window of your vehicle, or adhered to your motorcycle, on an easy to view area.
+You also receive a sticker which you need to display in the windscreen of your vehicle.
 The Sticker displays the year and month that the ITV on that vehicle expires.